What is Chemotherapy?

 In order to be eligible to test for an OCN, an RN must have a minimum of 1,000 hours of oncology nursing practice and have completed 10 contact hours of accredited continuing education in oncology nursing.
 If accepted, the RN must then pass a rigorous exam in order to become Oncology Nursing Certified.

-What Cancers Can Chemotherapy Treat?
+What Types Of Cancer Can Chemotherapy Treat?

 Chemotherapy is a customized aspect of cancer treatment that may be recommended for a wide range of situations.
 Examples include: